cloudify-cosmo/docs.getcloudify.org/content/installation/from-source.md

 ---

-You can installing a Cloudify environment from source, from [PyPi](https://pypi.python.org/pypi) and [GitHub](http://github.com/).
+You can install a Cloudify environment from source, from [PyPi](https://pypi.python.org/pypi) and [GitHub](http://github.com/).

 {{% gsNote title="Advanced Process" %}}